izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/limit_order_manager/new_limit_order.rst

 here, **getLiquidityManagerContract** is an api provided by our sdk, which returns a **web3.eth.Contract** object of **LiquidityManager**

+.. _specify_sell_earn_token_and_fee:

-4. fetch 2 erc20-tokens' infomations and specify selltoken,earntoken and fee
+4. fetch 2 tokens' informations and specify selltoken,earntoken and fee
 ----------------------------------------------------------------------------

 .. code-block:: typescript